OMA309/Customer-D.M-Analysis/README.md

 sum(case when Teenhome =1 then 1 else 0 end)teenhome1
 from marketing_data group by Marital_Status;
 ```
-## Utilized common table expressions (CTEs) for more
-advanced data manipulation.

 ```SQL
 with Total_children as
 		(select age_group, Education,marital_status,country,